 Court Rejects Employer’s Attempt To Portray Sexual Harassment As “Nothing More Significant Than Flirting”

 Title VII of the Civil Rights Act of 1964 (Title VII) protects employees from sexual harassment that is sufficiently severe or pervasive to alter the conditions of the victim’s employment and create an abusive work environment.
 Having represented sexual harassment victims for almost twenty years, our Citrus County, Florida sexual harassment lawyers have learned that employers often defend sexual harassment cases by claiming that the conduct was not really sexual in nature.
 For example, employers frequently argue that the conduct was really just flirting, horseplay, or banter.
 Grasping at straws, employers will sometimes even argue that the whole thing was just a misunderstanding.
+Read more to learn about wrongful termination through sexual harassment.

 Unfortunately, some courts rubberstamp such self-serving employer arguments and rule that a reasonable person in the victim’s position would not find the conduct sufficiently offensive to create a hostile work environment.
 In other words, following the lead of employers, courts often seek to minimize the discriminatory effect of the harasser’s conduct and find that the harasser ostensibly acted with benign intent.
 The recent decision by the U.S. District Court for the Northern District of Mississippi in Moore v.
 Bolivar County, Mississippi, No. 15-145 (N.D.
 Miss.
 Dec.
 1, 2017) is instructive in showing that once there is evidence of improper conduct and the victim subjectively perceived the conduct as offensive, whether the conduct rises to the level required to create a hostile work environment is in the jury’s hands.